 Eyesight is usually not impaired when cataracts start to form.
 In the early stages of a cataract, simply prescribing stronger eyeglasses or increasing room lighting can successfully treat this disease.

 However, when cataracts cause vision loss or prevent the diagnosis of other eye diseases, cataracts should be surgically removed.
 The cataract removal procedure, called intraocular lens implant surgery, is a very common, safe, and effective surgical procedure.
-Our staff of eye doctors offers laser or traditional cataract surgery and treatment options to improve your vision.
+Our staff of eye doctors offer laser or traditional cataract surgery and treatment options to clients in Michigan and Ohio.
 Give our staff a call by phone at (877) 852-8463 to request a consultation.

 Schedule An Appointment With Our Staff